 The famous saying in architecture, “form follows function”, was coined by Louis Henry Sullivan.

-Louis Sullivan went to Chicago during 1873 and played a significant role in the building construction after the 1871 Great Chicago Fire.
+Louis Sullivan went to Chicago in 1873 and played a significant role in the building construction after the 1871 Great Chicago Fire.
 He joined the architect William LeBaron Jenney, known for his first structure in steel frame.
-Louis Sullivan worked with him for few months and went to Paris to study at the Ecole des Beaux Arts (Beaux Arts architecture school) for one year.
+Louis Sullivan worked with him for a few months and went to Paris to study at the Ecole des Beaux-Arts (Beaux Arts architecture school) for one year.
 He came back to Chicago and joined the practice of Joseph S. Johnston & John Edelman to serve as a draughtsman.
 Louis Sullivan designed the fresco secco for the interiors of the tabernacle using stencils on dry plaster.

-He died on 14th April, 1924.
+He died on 14th April 1924.

 Frank Lloyd Wright was an American architect and designer.
 He was an educator as well as an author.
 He is widely known for his Falling Water house, Solomon R. Guggenheim Museum, Taliesin, Taliesin West and numerous other architectural projects.
-He won RIBA Gold Medal and American Institute of Architects – AIA Gold Medal.
+He won the RIBA Gold Medal and the American Institute of Architects – AIA Gold Medal.

-Frank Lloyd Wright joined the office of American architect Joseph Lyman Silsbee as a draughtsman, in 1887 in Chicago and worked on All Souls Church, Chicago for Jenkin Lloyd Jones, his uncle and Hillside Home School, Spring Green.
+Frank Lloyd Wright joined the office of American architect Joseph Lyman Silsbee as a draughtsman, in 1887 in Chicago and worked at All Souls Church, Chicago for Jenkin Lloyd Jones, his uncle and Hillside Home School, Spring Green.
 He met architects George Grant Elmslie, George W. Maher and Cecil Corwin there.
 He also worked with the studio Beers, Clay and Dutton.

 Frank Lloyd Wright focused on designing architecture for humanity in harmony with the surroundings.
-He emphasized on the concept of organic architecture, the design approach that propagates harmony among human dwellings, environment and nature.
-Frank Lloyd Wright designed the well-known residence Falling water in 1935 based on organic architecture.
-He was largely involved in the movements of architecture during 20th century inspiring designers and architects around the world.
+He emphasized the concept of organic architecture, the design approach that propagates harmony among human dwellings, environment and nature.
+Frank Lloyd Wright designed the well-known residence Falling Water in 1935 based on organic architecture.
+He was largely involved in the movements of architecture during the 20th century inspiring designers and architects around the world.
 He influenced the architecture of American houses and created beautiful architecture.

-Frank Lloyd Wright died on 9th April, 1959 in Phoenix, Arizona, America at the age of 91 years.
+Frank Lloyd Wright died on 9th April 1959 in Phoenix, Arizona, America at the age of 91 years.